11 Ways to Listen to Japanese Even If You Aren’t in Japan

 To Get Started:

-Find the ones that are right for your skill level.
+Find the podcasts that are right for your skill level.
+These might get you started in the right direction:

 Give them a listen.